HenryLi-0/tape/MANUAL.md

 - Left Mouse Click: Interact
 - Control_L or Return/Enter: Submit/Finish

-**Editor (Sprites):**
-- A: Create a sprite (at mouse location if inside section, else at bottom)
-- S: Deletes selected sprite
-- Z: Move selected sprite up
-- X: Move selected sprite down
-- Up: Scroll Up
-- Down: Scroll Down
-- Mouse Scroll: Scroll

-**Editor (Visual):**
-- Graph Tabs
-    - 1: Coordinates
-    - 2: Rotations
-    - 3: Apperance
-    - 4: Size
-    - 5: Hue
-    - 6: Transparency
-    - 7: Brightness
-    - 8: Blur
-- Points
-    - Q: Linear Connection
-    - W: Smooth Connection
-    - A: Create Point (At mouse position)
-    - S: Delete (selected) Point
-    - Z: Move graph left
-    - X: Move graph right
-    - Mouse Scroll: Change zoom (centered at mouse)
-- Coordinate Editor
-    - D: Move selected point's waypoint to mouse location

-**Timeline:**
-- Left: Move timeline left
-- Right: Move timeline right
-- Mouse Scroll: Change zoom (centered at mouse)

-### Buttons and Other UI Stuff

-**Special Buttons**
-- Editor > Sprites
-    - Add: Creates a new sprite at the bottom of the sprites list
-    - Delete: Deletes selected sprite
-- Editor > Visuals:
-    - Add: Imports an image
-    - Points: Draggable points in a point-based editor
-- Editor > Projects
-    - Export GIF: Saves the animation to GIF
-    - Export MP4: Saves the animation to MP4
-- Timeline
-    - Play/Pause: Play/pause the animation
-    - Save: Saves project
-    - Open: Opens project
-- Options
-    - Sprite, Visuals, Project: Switches to respective editor tab
-    - Settings: Opens `SETTINGS.py`

-**Others**
-- Timeline
-    - Colored bars represent different sprites and their "importance" ranges
-    - Draggable timeline bar
-- Options
-    - Displayed are the mouse position (replaced with relative animation mouse position when in animation section), FPS, and the interacting object ID (brightens when mouse is pressed)

-### Warnings:
+## Warnings:
+- Tape v2.x is a full rewrite from Tape v1.x, meaning that any projects created in Tape v1.x will almost certaintly NOT work in Tape v2.x!
+If you want to access Tape v1.x projects, use a version of Tape v1.x to open it.
 - Opening projects from past versions may crash!
-The opening/saving code will try to stay the same throughout versions, but there is no guarantee that the project will always open properly through different versions
+The opening/saving code will try to stay the same throughout versions, but there is no guarantee that the project will always open properly through different versions.
-- It's highly recommended to save your project before exporting!
-Exporting will lag the window!
-(It will appear stuck, but let it run, assuming it didn't crash due to a bug!)
+- It's highly recommended to save your project before exporting as exporting can lag the window!
+(It may appear stuck, but let it run, assuming it didn't crash due to a bug!)
 - Report any strange bugs/unexpected behavior in issues on GitHub!
 The repository can be found here: https://github.com/HenryLi-0/tape

 ---

 ### Version Info:

-Tape Version: v1.1.0
+Tape Version: pre-v2.0.0

-Last Updated: 8/19/2024
+Last Updated: 12/24/2024